 Coordinates: 32° 10′ 15.20″ N, 110° 51′ 18.66″ W

-The dry air here is a lifesaver for these metal giants.
-Low humidity prevents rust, and the hard ground keeps them from sinking.
-AMARG’s story began in 1945, after World War II, when they needed a place to store all the leftover planes.
-Today, it houses everything from old bombers to jets, some even from other countries.
+The dry desert air is important.
+Low humidity stops rust from forming, and the hard ground prevents heavy planes from sinking.
+AMARG started in 1945 after World War II when the US military needed a place to store extra aircraft.
+Today, the collection includes bombers, jets, and planes from other countries.

 Coordinates: 37.401573° N, 116.867808° W